FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/language/language.md

   source-compatibility considerations.
 * Declaration can have the [`resource` modifier](#value-vs-resource).
 * Reference may be optional.
-* Unions contain one or more members.
-A union with no members would have no inhabitants and thus would make little sense in a wire format.
 * Unions can either be [`strict` or `flexible`](#strict-vs-flexible).
 * Unions default to `flexible`.
+* `strict` unions must contain one or more non-reserved members.
+A union with no members would have no inhabitants and thus would make little sense in a wire format.
+However, memberless `flexible` unions are allowed, as it is still possible to decode an memberless union (the contained data is always "unknown").

 #### Declaration